ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 If you're using DJI Goggles V1 or V2 (unrooted/unmodded), you're required to use "RSSI Value" as the OSD element.
 Therefore you have to decide between LQ or RSSI, by selecting either AUX11 (LQ) or AUX12 (RSSI) as RSSI Channel on the Receiver tab (see images above).

-For digital FPV systems with "Canvas Mode" or full native OSD support via MSP Displayport (Walksnail Avatar, HDZero, DJI O3), you can treat the config as any analog FPV setup.
+For digital FPV systems with "Canvas Mode" or full native OSD support via MSP DisplayPort (Walksnail Avatar, HDZero, DJI O3), you can treat the config as any analog FPV setup.
 Therefore, you do NOT have to set RSSI Channel (leave it at disabled).

 More information about signal metrics can be found in this great [article on signal health](../info/signal-health.md).